facebook/react/docs/docs/05-reusable-components.md

 ## Prop Validation

 As your app grows it's helpful to ensure that your components are used correctly.
 We do this by allowing you to specify `propTypes`. `React.PropTypes` exports a range of validators that can be used to make sure the data you receive is valid.
-When an invalid value is provided for a prop, an error will be thrown.
+When an invalid value is provided for a prop, a warning will be shown in the JavaScript console.
+Note that for performance reasons `propTypes` is only checked in development mode.
 Here is an example documenting the different validators provided:

 ```javascript
 React.createClass({